 I have been told that breeding brother and sister is risky, so I’ve never done it.
 I’ve also been told that breeding no more than three generations with the same buck is a good rule of thumb before changing out the dude.
 That seems to work pretty well with us.

-If you are getting a significantly larger amount of bucks than does, it's time to change up.
+If you are getting a significantly larger amount of bucks than does every year, it’s time to change up.
 That is the other reason we are getting rid of our buck.
-We are barely growing our herd because we want girls and we're consistently getting more boys!
+We are barely growing our herd because we want girls and we’re consistently getting more boys!

 Now if you are raising meat goats, this might not bother you as much, but we’re dairy people.

 Another reason to say adios to your buck is if he is too ornery.
 In other words, if you’re scared to be within 50 feet of the guy, let it go.
 Oh no. Those three simple words… Here comes that song in my head for the next week.